Skip to main content

 VariableDescription

-DB_IDENTIFIERIdentifier of the database you want to optimize with DBtune.
+DBT_RDS_DATABASE_IDENTIFIERIdentifier of the Aurora RDS instance you want to optimize.

-AWS_ACCESS_KEYAccess key that DBtune will use to authenticate with AWS services.
+DBT_AWS_ACCESS_KEY_IDAWS access key ID that DBtune will use to authenticate with AWS services.

 Parameters tuned

-The parameters tuned by DBtune changed in respect to the tuning mode.
-Below are the two tuning modes we support.
+The parameters tuned by DBtune change with respect to the chosen tuning mode.
+Below are the two tuning modes supported.

 Reload-only tuning mode

-This tuning mode tunes without restarting the database and using reload only.
-This does not cause any downtime and is suitable for production environments.
+This tuning mode tunes without restarting the database and using only reloads.
+This does not cause any downtime and is suitable for critical production environments.
 The following parameters are tuned in this mode:

 1. work_mem